EBIvariation/metadata-ws/README.md

 ```

 #### Accessing the endpoints
-  Root url / is a unsecured service that can be accesed with a get petition, i.e.
+  Root url / is a unsecured service that can be accesed with a get request, i.e.

 ```
 curl <host>:<port>/